-BISQUE (a) Cleaning tiles to use
+BISQUE (a) Cleaning tiles to use.

 Bisque is the name given to all types of clay bodies that have been fired but are porous and unglazed.
 Always test ware to make sure it is not damaged or broken.
-Holding it with your left hand, tap it in several places with the knuckle of the first finger of your right hand.
+Holding it with one hand, tap it in several places with the knuckle of the first finger of your other hand.
 If the resulting sound has a high tone, this means that the tile is not broken.
 If the sound is flat, this means that the tile is cracked.
 Work can be tested in the same way if it is bisque, bisque prepared with an unfired glaze, or with a fired glaze.

 Cleaning: before applying the glaze-base to bisque it must be sand-papered, cleaned by brushing.